-ecoXplorer Evelyn Kanter is a longtime professional journalist, photographer and broadcaster.
+ecoXplorer Evelyn Kanter is a longtime professional journalist, photographer,broadcaster and author.

-See my other website, NYC on the Cheap, for news and deals about my hometown.
+See my other website, NYC Travel Guru (formerly NYC on the Cheap), for news and deals about my hometown.

 See my “business card” website, brilliantly named Evelyn Kanter, for links to current and recent articles.

-Keep reading for news about my most recent guidebook, about my hometown.
+Keep reading for news about my most recent guidebooks, about my hometown.

 Here’s what reviewers are saying about Peaceful Places New York City: